open-telemetry/opentelemetry-collector-contrib/exporter/datasetexporter/README.md

 Specifying the server host is crucial for ensuring the correct functionality of DataSet.
 DataSet expects the server host value to be provided in the `serverHost` attribute.
-If the server host value is stored in a different attribute, you can use the [attributesprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/attributesprocessor) to copy it into the serverHost attribute.
+If the server host value is stored in a different attribute, you can use the [resourceprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/resourceprocessor/README.md) or [attributesprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/attributesprocessor) to copy it into the `serverHost` attribute.

 You can also utilize the `server_host` settings (described below) to populate the serverHost attribute with different values.

 The process of populating the serverHost attribute works as follows:

+If the `serverHost` attribute is specified and not empty in the log or trace, then it's used.
-If the `serverHost` attribute is specified and not empty, it remains unchanged.
+If the `serverHost` attribute is specified and not empty in the [resource](https://opentelemetry.io/docs/specs/otel/resource/sdk/), then it is used.
 If the `serverHost` attribute is not specified or empty, the value from the `server_host.server_host` setting is used.
 If the `serverHost` attribute is still not specified or empty, and the `server_host.use_host_name` setting is set to `true`, the `hostname` of the node is used as a fallback value.